 Great for friends or large families who want to live close to each-other

 Since Bright Green Futures communities are built from scratch it is possible to join with friends or family members, becoming neighbours by jointly buying into the scheme.
 Some people even choose to build a large house together and split it into 2 flats, perhaps even with a shared second lounge.

 Bright Green Futures communities are designed to have a close-knit community feel.
 Nearly all neighbours know each other in community eco-self-build developments such as the Ashley Vale site in Bristol, on average residents know about 50 or more of their neighbours by name.
 The UK average is three.
 A Bright Green Futures community is a place where getting old does not mean feeling isolated, where old and young come together, to join forces to create a great green community.

 Other sustainability features

 Other beneficial sustainability features may include: communal recyling facilities which remove the headache of taking the waste out once a week and mean that your entrance is free from waste bins.
 We are hoping to incorporate a car-share, allowing those who do not wish to own a car to have access to a hire car for the odd shopping trip or weekend away.
 Pedestrian-friendly access road and bike parking mean that the site is safe for cyclists and pedestrians, and for children to play.
 If demand permits, we can organise a weekly market stall for local and organic food on the communal land.
 There will also be fruit trees on-site and space available for growing your own veg on site.
-When designing your own home you can also choose some eco-luxury features, for example a wood-fuelled sauna and hot tub as shown on the picture above.
+When designing your own home you can also choose some eco-luxury features, for example a wood-fuelled sauna and hot tub.

 Becoming a neighbour of a Bright Green Futures development